Art

 • A progressive level of personal choice regarding tools, media and methods selected to achieve a successful outcome.

-• The regular expression of tier 2 and 3 vocabulary used effectively and purposefully and on working walls and displays.
+• The regular expression of tier 2 and 3 vocabulary used effectively and purposefully and on working walls, displays and woven into lessons.

 • Exhibition opportunities which engender pride, passion and aspiration.